Statin Adherence Reduces Recurrent Stroke Risk

 These findings suggest that statins reduce recurrent ischemic stroke risk regardless of AF status and may be even more effective in patients with AF.
 Limitations of this study include its retrospective design and an imperfect, but acceptable, prescription days covered measurement of medication adherence.
 Clinicians should encourage patients with a history of ischemic stroke to adhere to statin therapy.

-Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure

 Keywords: Atrial Fibrillation, Cholesterol, LDL, Coronary Artery Disease, Diabetes Mellitus, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Medication Adherence, Stroke